SeriousGuy888/HatapediaSvelte/src/content/articles/Beak Beetroot.md

 ### Background

-[[Liam Staig Music]], the Chairmain of the [[Committee for the Wheat Field of the Province of No]] had long tried to get the gravestone out of the way, out of No, so he could expand the wheat field onto the land it occupied.
+[[Liam Staig Music]], the Chairman of the [[Committee for the Wheat Field of the Province of No]] had long tried to get the gravestone out of the way, out of No, so he could expand the wheat field onto the land it occupied.

 Covered in bubblewrap and styrofoam as it was carried the way down to the beach the gravestone was lifted and fastened onto the ship with locally made woven wheat rope by a group of dock ducks, temporarily hired from nearby Forgsville for this important job.